nop33/si/src/content/job/senior-tech-policy-specialist/index.md

   Policy Specialist to join our team.
 This role is pivotal in supporting our policy needs, focusing on international frontier AI governance. "
 textSections:
+  - content: "**Referral reward:** We offer $2000 to anyone who refers a candidate to us that we end up hiring and who would otherwise not have been likely to apply.
+Get in touch to register your referral."
   - title: "Role summary "
     content: >-
       We’re seeking an experienced, dynamic, and committed Senior Tech Policy